farao-community/farao-community.github.io/pages/docs/data/data.md

 To get detailed information about the network model, please refer to [dedicated documentation](https://powsybl.github.io/docs/iidm/model) on PowSyBl website.

-### GLSK

-GLSK (for "*Generation and Load Shift Keys*") are objects dedicated to define scaling strategies to simulate injections modification on network model.

-GLSK objects are not yet available in FARAO toolbox.
-Please refer to [FARAO roadmap](/roadmap) for information about current implementation plan.

 ### CRAC

 CRAC (for "*Contingency list, Remedial Actions and additional Constraints*") are objects dedicated to define security